ulil-hidayat/ulil-hidayat.github.io/_posts/2023-07-04-visualize-rgb.md

 ---
 layout: post
-title: "Visualize RGB Satelite With Python"
+title: "Visualize RGB Satellite Data With Python"
-subtitle: "Basic for open satelite data in python and how to do some improvement in that data."
+subtitle: "A Basic Guide to Handling Satellite Data in Python and Making Improvements"
 background: '/img/posts/01.jpg'
 ---

 ## Background
-This tutorial was made with purpose to help some people that want to learn about visualize data in python (specific in netcdf file).
-In this case, we will take a look how to do RGB composite in satelite data.
+This tutorial is designed to assist individuals who want to learn how to visualize data in Python, specifically using NetCDF files.
+In this case, we will explore how to create an RGB composite from satellite data.

 ## Data
-For data that used in this tutorial is from jaxa.
-We use filezilla to acces the data via ftp jaxa.
-Get the acces data via this site:
+The data used in this tutorial is sourced from JAXA (Japan Aerospace Exploration Agency).
+We accessed the data via FTP using FileZilla.
+To access the data, please visit the following website:
 ```
 https://www.eorc.jaxa.jp/ptree/index.html
 ```

 ## Installing Packages
-First step, we need to install some packages that we need in this tutorial.
+First, we need to install some packages for this tutorial.
 ```
 from netCDF4 import Dataset
 import numpy as np